-Established in 1908, Mental Health Connecticut (MHC) is a statewide, nonprofit organization whose mission is to partner with individuals, families, and communities to create environments that support long-term health and wellness.
+Mental Health Connecticut (MHC) envisions a future where wellbeing is rooted in respect for the condition of being human.
+We get closer to realizing this future vision each day through our mission of partnering with individuals, families, and communities to create environments that support long-term health and wellness.

 MHC’s treatment programs are accredited by CARF (Commission on Accreditation of Rehabilitation Facilities).
 Accreditation is the result of rigorous reviews and certifies that MHC conforms to nationally and internationally recognized service standards focused on quality and effectiveness.